1. Introduction

 33.1.1 the other practitioner has previously consented;

-33.1.2 the solicitor believes on reasonable grounds that:
+33.1.2 he solicitor believes on reasonable grounds that:

 (i) the circumstances are so urgent as to require the solicitor to do so; and

-(ii) the dealing would not be unfair to the opponent’s client;
+(ii) the substance of the communication would not be unfair to the opponent’s client;

-33.1.3 the substance of the dealing is solely to enquire whether the other party or parties to a matter are represented and, if so, by whom; or
+33.1.3 the communication is solely to enquire whether the other party or parties to a matter are represented and, if so, by whom; or

-33.1.4 there is notice of the solicitor’s intention to communicate with the other party or parties, but the other practitioner has failed, after a reasonable time, to reply and there is reasonable basis for proceeding with contact.
+33.1.4 there is notice of the solicitor’s intention to communicate with the other party or parties, but the other practitioner has failed, after reasonable time, to reply and there is reasonable basis for proceeding with the

 Rule 33, also referred to as the ‘no contact rule’, reflects the common law.